-Asking Why Evil Happens is Not the Answer For the Christian
+Asking Why Evil Happens is Not the Question a Christian Should Ask

 Laws of man cannot stop evil from flourishing

 We need to stop living in a bubble.
 When I hear commentators ask how to stop the carnage like the one that happened in Florida on Valentine’s Day, I shudder because to every believer, the answer is very clear.
 Sin is the culprit.
 Not guns, not laws, not circumstance, but sin.

 Sadly, the focus in the media misses the point.
 When a man is determined to destroy, the media goes silent in its echo chamber by rushing to offer explanations that are utter platitudes, that ignore the spiritual.